HiveMQ Cloud Console

 The Confluent integration supports throughput up to 250 MB/second.
 MQTT messages are sent with QoS 0 by default.

-• Select Confluent to HiveMQ to define the source Kafka topic filter from which you want to forward messages to your MQTT clients.
+• Select Confluent to HiveMQ to define the source Kafka topic from which you want to forward messages to your MQTT clients.

-The Confluent integration automatically publishes each new message from your specified Kafka source topic filter in Confluent Cloud to your HiveMQ broker with the MQTT topic filter you define in the destination topic input field.
+The Confluent integration automatically publishes each new message from your specified Kafka source topic in Confluent Cloud to your HiveMQ broker with the MQTT topic you define in the destination topic input field.
 Both fields are required.

 Creation of the integration can take a few minutes.